-For instance, did you know that you may be using the U.S. rules and that you have to jump and capture a piece if you can?
+For instance, did you know that with the U.S. rules, you have to jump and capture a piece if you can?
 You'll also want to have some key strategies on your side.
 With a little extra knowledge, you can become the master of checkers in your home.

 03 of 10

-Mancala is a fun game that's played with 'seeds' (or colored stones).
-It's a quick two-person game and an ancient one at that because it dates back to 500 and 700 AD.
+Mancala is a fun game that's played with "seeds" (or colored stones).
+It's a quick two-person game and an ancient one at that because it dates back to CE 500 and 700.

 04 of 10